LOADING ...

 That's how I see it, my is bond.

-And up the rich people.
+And swallow up the people.

 the rich people gonna be so fat, they gonna be so appetizing,